 Finding Support for Kids With Asthma

 It is especially important that school officials have a copy of your child’s asthma action plan and information on asthma medications your child needs to take at school, so they know what to do in case of emergencies.
 Your child's teachers, as well as the principal and office staff, should be aware of the details of the plan so they know how to manage your child’s asthma at school.
-Physical education (PE) teachers also need to know if your child has exercise-induced asthma where symptoms of asthma can worsen with exercise.
+Physical education (PE) teachers also need to know if your child has exercise-induced asthma.

 Other Ways to Find Asthma Support

 Support groups provide a very useful sharing experience.
 Asthma support groups offer an environment in which you can learn new ways of dealing with your illness.
 You may want to share approaches you have discovered with others.
 You will also gain strength in knowing that you are not facing hardship alone.
 There are also other organizations that provide excellent support for those with asthma.